Success Plans

 We know what a good success plan (IEP, EP, PBIP, 504 plan) should look like.
 Your child is unique and his/her educational plan should be too.
 Let us help.

-When your child is found eligible for ESE services, you expect that his/her individualized education program (IEP) will truly be individualized to his/her specific needs.
+When your child is found eligible for ESE services, you expect their individualized education program (IEP) will be truly individualized to their specific needs.
 Far too often, that is not the case.
 Individualized programs are expensive, labor-intensive, and difficult for schools to administer.
-These are three of the biggest (unspoken) reasons that parents face resistance from school districts.
-But don't worry, we know the drill.
+These are three of the biggest (unspoken) reasons parents face resistance from school districts in the eligibility process and development of appropriate goals and accommodations.
+But don't worry, we know the drill and are here to help.

 -- Antoine de Saint-Exupéry, French aviator